syncfusion-content/xamarin.android-docs/xamarin-android/SfRotator/populating-data.md

 ---
-layout : post
+layout: post
-title : Populating data in Syncfusion® Rotator control in Xamarin.Android description : Learn how to set the DataSource in Rotator for Xamarin.Android platform : Xamarin.Android control : Rotator documentation : ug
+title: Populating data in Syncfusion® Rotator control in Xamarin.Android
+description: Learn how to set the DataSource in Rotator for Xamarin.Android
+platform: Xamarin.Android
+control: Rotator
+documentation: ug
 ---

 # Populating Data

-SfRotator items can be populated with a collection of image data or any other custom view. `DataSource` property is used to hold the collection of RotatorItems in Rotator.

-To get the view of Rotator, we have two ways with SfRotatorItem

-* `ImageContent` - Populating the RotatorItem with collection of Image data.

-* `Content` - Populating the RotatorItem with custom view.
+The SfRotator control provides flexible options for populating content through its `DataSource` property.
+You can display various types of content including images, custom views, or complex layouts.
+The control supports multiple approaches for data population, each suited to different scenarios and requirements.

+## Data Population Approaches

+The SfRotator offers three primary methods for populating data:

+1. **ImageContent Approach**: Simple image display using resource names
+2. **Custom Content Approach**: Complex layouts with multiple UI elements
+3. **Adapter Pattern**: Advanced customization with RotatorAdapter
 ## Using ImageContent

-`ImageContent` property in RotatorItem helps to view the Rotator from Resource folder image item.
-We can add the Resource folder's images to the Items of Rotator.
+The `ImageContent` property provides the simplest way to display images in the SfRotator.
+This approach is ideal for basic image galleries where you want to display images from your application's resources.

+### Basic ImageContent Implementation
 {% highlight C# %}

 Context context = this;